Lump in the Abdomen

 English

-Robert Hagood is a General Surgeon in Dallas, Texas.
+Robert Hagood is a General Surgeon practicing medicine in Dallas, Texas.
 Dr. Hagood is rated as an Advanced provider by MediFind in the treatment of Lump in the Abdomen.
-His top areas of expertise are Hernia, Gallbladder Disease, Umbilical Hernia, Hernia Surgery, and Small Bowel Resection.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Hernia, Gallbladder Disease, Umbilical Hernia, Hernia Surgery, and Small Bowel Resection.

 What are the latest Lump in the Abdomen Clinical Trials?